Organizing Your Cleaning Routine

 Vacuum Cleaners

-Consider having a large and a quick pick-up vacuum cleaner, and if you can afford it, having a large one on each floor of your home will spare you from carrying things up and down.
+Consider having a large, quick-pick-up vacuum cleaner.
+If you can afford it, having one on each floor of your home will save you from carrying things up and down.

 Cleaning Products